evanmayer/effex/README.md

 Conflict of Interest Statement
 ------------------------------
-I do not have explicit financial interest in the products or services of NVIDIA, RTL-SDR Blog, Nooelec, or any other equipment manufacturer.
+I do not have explicit financial interest in the products or services of NVIDIA, RTL-SDR.com, Nooelec, or any other equipment manufacturer.
 This code was developed by me without financial assistance or sponsorship from anyone.

 README.md Template from [writethedocs](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)